-Stock Northern Territory Saddletail Snapper
+Stock Northern Territory

-Fisheries CLF, DF, TRF
+Fisheries DF, TRF, FTO

 Stock status Sustainable

 Indicators Catch, CPUE, stock reduction analysis

-CLF = Coastal Line Fishery; DF = Demersal Fishery; TRF = Timor Reef Fishery; CPUE = Catch per unit effort
+DF = Demersal Fishery; TRF = Timor Reef Fishery; FTO = Fishing Tour Operator; CPUE = Catch per unit effort

-Saddletail Snapper (Lutjanus malabaricus) is a widespread Indo-Pacific species found throughout the Indo-Pacific region from Fiji to the Persian Gulf and tropical Australian waters.
-This species occurs over a wide depth range, from coastal to offshore areas and is fished in waters up to 150 m deep (Figure 1).
-Genetic studies indicate that within Northern Territory (NT) waters (including the Timor Sea, the Arafura Sea and the Gulf of Carpentaria) this species is comprised of one biological stock.
+Saddletail Snapper (Lutjanus malabaricus) are widely distributed throughout the Indo-Pacific region from Fiji to the Persian Gulf and tropical Australian waters.
+In Australian waters, they are found from Shark Bay in Western Australia, across northern Australia to the east coast of Queensland over a wide depth range, from coastal to offshore areas.
+In the Northern Territory (NT), this species is fished in waters up to 150 m in depth (Figure 1).
+Genetic studies indicate that within NT waters (including the Timor and Arafura seas, and the Gulf of Carpentaria) this species is comprised of one biological stock^{1,2}.